The Light Cavalry concept

 The Royal Yeomanry is one of four yeomanry regiments in the Army Reserve.
 Of those four, one (the Royal Wessex Yeomanry) is is Heavy Cavalry (tanks).
 The other three yeomanry regiments train and operate in the Light Cavalry role:

 Every Westminster Dragoon is a Light Cavalry soldier in the Army Reserve.
-Each one trains to be a Royal Armoured Corps crewman and also an infantryman capable of conducting front-line dismounted operations.
-In addition, every Royal Yeoman specialises in conducting reconnaissance against a variety of threats, in R-WMIK vehicles when in the United Kingdom and other types of armoured vehicle when deployed overseas.
+Each one trains to be Royal Armoured Corps crew and also an infantry soldier capable of conducting front-line dismounted operations.
+In addition, every member of the Royal Yeomanry specialises in conducting reconnaissance against a variety of threats, in R-WMIK and Jackal vehicles in the United Kingdom and when deployed overseas.

-In recent years, C&S Sqn RY’s soldiers have done all three jobs - armoured fighting vehicle crewman, infantryman and recce soldier - on operations as part of the British Army in Iraq and Afghanistan.
+In recent years, C&S Sqn RY’s soldiers have done all three jobs - armoured fighting vehicle crew, infanteer and recce soldier - on operations as part of the British Army in Iraq, Afghanistan and Poland.

 This flexibility has been C&S Sqn RY’s hallmark since the Westminster Dragoons were formed during the Boer War more than a century ago.